lcdm-uiuc/info490-fa16/Week1/lesson3.md

 # Week 1 Lesson 3 #
-## The Unix Shell/JupyterHub ##
+## The Unix File System ##

-In this lesson you will begin working at the Unix prompt in order to understand the bash shell, the Unix file system, and how to work with files and processes.
+In this lesson you will begin working at the Unix prompt in order to interact with the Unix file system and work with files and processes.

 ### Objectives ###
 By the end of this lesson, you will be able to:

-- Understand how to work at the Unix command prompt.
 - Understand the basic Unix file system.
 - Be able to create, copy, move, and delete files and directories.